stakater/application/README.md

 # Changelog

 All notable changes to this project will be documented here
+### v1.2.4
+- Feature: add ability to omit serviceaccount in deployment.

 ### v1.2.3
 - Feature: add ingressClassName in ingress template.